csiro-robotics/raycloudtools/README.md

 To access the tools from anywhere, place in your ~/bashrc: export PATH=$PATH:'source code path'/raycloudtools/bin

+**Dependencies:**

+LibLAS, lasZip (needed for rayconvert): git clone https://github.com/libLAS/libLAS.git, then follow build and install instructions in its README.md.
+Possible alternative: sudo apt-get install liblas-dev ?

+Qhull (needed for raywrap): http://www.qhull.org/download/ click on Download: Qhull 2019.1 for Unix, and extract it into a folder parallel to raycloudtools.
+So there is xxx/raycloudtools and xxx/qhull-2019-1.
+In qhull, cd build cmake .., make and sudo make install.

+LibNabo (needed for most): git clone https://github.com/ethz-asl/libnabo.git, then follow build and install instructions in its README.md.

 ## Examples:

 **rayconvert forest.laz forest_traj.ply** &nbsp;&nbsp;&nbsp; Convert point cloud and trajectory to a single raycloud file: forest.ply